Overview

 | Hot Configuration | Add/remove servers without restarting your AI session |

-| Project-Aware Credentials | Each project's .env isolates its API keys |
+| Workspace-Aware Credentials | Each workspace's .env isolates its API keys |

 | Lazy Tool Discovery | Tools load on-demand, saving context tokens |